lundqvistr/manual_medfak_research_data/manual.md

 ### Why is a good structure in research data so important?
 Having a good structure is simply fundamental for working efficiently, both for yourself during the project and in other contexts.

+#### Import and cleaning takes time
+In the typical statistics course you learn about procedures for analysis, often with neat and tidy datasets.
+So when the research on real data is begun, many less experienced researchers are surprised or even overwhelmed by the amount of time needed for importing data files and cleaning the data.
+Further, if the documentation for variables and codes is lacking, the analysis takes unnecessarily much time simply because you have to go back to other sources in order to find out what yoou are working with.

+#### Errors
+There are also often flaws end errors in the data.
+You can hope to find them early in the cleaning process, but even if they turn up later, a good structure simplifies finding and correcting these errors.

 #### Projects often live long
 Many research projects have an afterlife.
 After some years, you might yourself want to do a follow-up study: what are the longterm effects?
 There could be other researchers interested to make such a followup.
 A supervisor might want to put previously collected data in the hands of new PhD students.
 You could be contacted by other researchers who are interested in your work, ending in a new joint project.
 In all those and many other situations there is a definite need for the original datasets to be well-structured and well-documented.